 from vocational counseling, vocational evaluation, veterans care, addictions rehabilitation,

 geriatric care, end of life care, transition age youth services, and mental health

 counseling to enhance community inclusion, well-being, and independence.

-to meet the needs of individuals across the lifespan to successfully help treat individuals,
+to meet the needs of individuals across their lifespan.
+They'll successfully help

-couples, and families.
-Students will be trained to effectively counsel individuals
+treat individuals, couples, and families.
+Students will be trained to counsel individuals

-presenting with a wide range of concerns, from conventional stressors, to anxiety,
+presenting with a range of concerns, from conventional stressors, to anxiety, depression,

 the community who are managing behavioral and/or substance-related addictions.
 These